Updated: Sep 27

 Firstly, the key to writing any great speech is a central theme.
 A major concept or message that carries through your entire speech.
 Not only will your message and speech be clearer to your audience, it will make it much simpler to think of ideas to write about.
 Make this your first task on your speech writing journey.

 Secondly, understanding your audience and your style is important in delivering your speech effectively and appropriately.
 Your audience might be more conservative and expecting formal speech with light-hearted humour, or they may be more relaxed and more flexible with what they feel is appropriate.
 How this interacts with your natural speaking style is important to consider, as you want to strike the right balance between how you speak and what your audience will enjoy.
-If they like you cracking stupid jokes, then consider adding a few jokes, but also bring the best version of yourself and tailor your words to your audience.
+If they like you cracking silly jokes, then consider adding a few jokes, but also bring the best version of yourself and tailor your words to your audience.
 Your audience, and especially your bride, will appreciate it.

-Lastly, structuring your speech in a logical, easy-to-understand order will make your speech and your messages clearer to your understand.
+Lastly, structuring your speech in a logical, easy-to-understand order will make your speech and your messages clearer to your audience.
 To help with organising your speech, visit our Groom Speech Example page or use our Speech Generator to build your speech.

 Tip 2: Know Who To Toast